-The application fee is $30 ($70 for international applicants).
-An electronic application is available on ISU’s graduate web site at www.grad-college.iastate.edu.
+The nonrefundable application fee is $30 ($70 for international applicants).
+An electronic application is required to apply to ISU’s graduate programs; the form and necessary instructions are available at https://www.applyweb.com/apply/isu/.
 The application fee is required of all applicants except those who have attended Iowa State as undergraduates, or those applying for admission in the nondegree admission status.
-In addition, an applicant must request that each previous college or university attended provide official transcripts of grades and credits earned, and request that the institution from which the degree was granted provide a statement of the degree received and the applicant’s quartile class rank, if available from the institution.
+Iowa State requires official academic records and statements of all degrees earned from all institutions attended since secondary school.
+Faxed, scanned, and notarized copies are not considered official. that each previous college or university attended provide official transcripts of grades and credits earned, and request that the institution from which the degree was granted provide a statement of the degree received and the applicant’s quartile class rank, if available from the institution.

 Many programs have very early application deadlines.
 For more details, check program deadlines at www.grad-college.iastate.edu/programs/APprograms.php.

 An applicant pursuing an advanced degree must be recommended by the program in which he/she will be pursuing an advanced degree and must be approved by the Dean of the Graduate College.There are three admission categories for students who wish to pursue an advanced degree: